dotnet/dotnet-docker/samples/aspnetapp/README.md

 Application started.
 Press Ctrl+C to shut down.
 ```

 After the application starts, navigate to `http://localhost:8000` in your web browser.

 Note: The `-p` argument maps port 8000 on your local machine to port 80 in the container (the form of the port mapping is `host:container`).
-See the [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/) for more information on commandline parameters.
+See the [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/) for more information on command-line parameters.
 In some cases, you might see an error because the host port you select is already in use.
 Choose a different port in that case.

 You can also view the ASP.NET Core site running in the container on another machine.
 This is particularly useful if you are wanting to view an application running on an ARM device like a Raspberry Pi on your network.
 In that scenario, you might view the site at a local IP address such as `http://192.168.1.18:8000`.